Smart City Initiatives

 Citizens and visitors use this app to navigate crowded city areas (especially during large events), to find available parking.
-The app enables booking a parking space in advance, and paying for it within the app.
+The app enables booking of a parking space in advance and paying for it within the app.

 Electric autonomous transit shuttles in the Easton neighborhood connect riders from the Central Ohio Transit Authority (COTA) center to employment centers.
 The shuttles began serving passengers in late 2018.

 A system in which trucks use a wireless connection to automatically adjust their speeds and drive together.
 Trucks drive more efficiently in groups, reducing wind resistance and the need for braking, allowing the platoon to drive at fuel-efficient speeds and reducing emissions.
 The city gives priority to truck platoons and a green light when they arrive at intersections.

 Learn more about smart city initiatives in our guide: Chicago Smart City: Shaping The Future With Data

 Columbus aims to reduce greenhouse gas emissions by working according to five goals:

 - Decarbonization: installing a renewable energy generator aimed to serve the region by 2030.

 - Fleet adoption: deploying nearly 800 electric vehicles in fleets to serve public and private sectors.

 - Transit autonomous and multimodal systems: implementing a multimodal approach to promote the adoption of decarbonized mobility options.